preqon/preqon.github.io/projects/honours.md

+---
+layout: page
-## Honours project - information transfer in mice
+title: "Honours project - information transfer in mice"
+---

 My honours supervisor (A/Prof Joseph Lizier) has been studying how information is processed in natural systems like brains.
 He takes a unique information-theoretic approach (after Shannon entropy etc.) that allows us to observe brain activity and then estimate the amount of information that has been processed.